Get Started Free

 • Voice features require internet connection in free version

-Pricing: Free version with limitations; iTranslate Pro costs $9.99/month or $99.99/year.
+Pricing: Free version with limitations. iTranslate Pro costs $9.99/month or $99.99/year.

 Best for: Advanced German learners and translators who need extensive vocabulary coverage and specialized terminology.